jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 - P(incl|data): This column contains the posterior inclusion probability.
 This is the summed posterior probability, calculated by adding the posterior probability of each model where the component is in.
 - BF<sub>inclusion</sub> : This column contains the change from prior inclusion odds to posterior inclusion odds for each component averaged by all the models the component is in.

+#### Model Averaged Posterior Summary
+- Variable: This column contains all the variables and interactions included in the models.
+- Level: The levels/groups of the variables and interactions included in the model.
+- Mean: The mean
+- SD: The standard deviation.
+- % Credible Interval: The credible interval of the mean.
+By default, this is set to 95%.
+  - Lower: The lower bound of the credible interval of the mean.
+  - Upper: The upper bound of the credible interval of the mean.

+#### Model Averaged Posterior Distributions
+For each factor, and interaction the posterior distributions per level is displayed, with on the x-axis the independent variable and on the y-axis the density.
+The posterior distribution for each level can either be displayed in the same plot, or by different plots for each level.

+#### Model Averaged Q-Q plot
+With Q-Q plot the normality of the residuals can be inspected visually.
+The theoretical quantiles are presented on the x-axis and standardized residuals on y-axis.
+The more dots are on the diagonal line, the more the data are normally distributed.

+#### Model Averaged Posterior R<sup>2</sup>
+The density of the R<sup>2</sup> with the R<sup>2</sup> on the x-axis and the density on the y-axis.

 #### Post Hoc Tests:
 - Post Hoc Comparisons - Independent Variable:
     - The first columns contain the levels of the independent variable that are compared with each other.